montehurd/mediawiki-quickstart/README.md

 #### Overriding Selenium run log level

-`./run_selenium_tests` supports an optional third parameter for setting the `logLevel`
+`./run_selenium_tests` supports an optional third parameter for setting the `logLevel`.

-Its default value is `error`, but can be changed to one of these:
+Its default value is `error`, but can be changed to one of these.

 ( `trace` | `debug` | `info` | `warn` | `error` | `silent` ) see https://webdriver.io/docs/configurationfile/

-For example, to use `debug` log level:
+For example, to use `debug` log level.

 ```bash
 ./run_selenium_tests "tests/selenium/specs/**/*.js" ".*" "debug"